joel-day/LeetCode-Workspace/README.md

 This is a mono-repo for LeetCode practice.

-- Part I outlines mono-repo set-up
+- Part I outlines the mono-repo set-up
-- Part II has solutions and notes Leetcode Solutions
+- Part II contains my LeetCode solutions w/ notes

 ## Part I: Set-up